jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### IA 4 Using loss balances carried forward to tax year
 Priority uses
-(1) A person’s loss balance carried forward under section IA 3(4) to a tax year, and a person’s unused specified activity net loss, must—
-  (a) first, be subtracted from their net income, so far as it extends, for the tax year; and (b) secondly, to the extent of a remaining loss balance carried forward under section IA 2(2), or the amount of unused specified activity net loss referred to in section IA 2(4)﻿(g), be included in their tax loss for the tax year.
+(1) A person’s loss balance carried forward under section IA 3(4) to a tax year, must— (a) first, be subtracted from their net income, so far as it extends, for the tax year; and (b) secondly, to the extent of a remaining loss balance carried forward under section IA 2(2), be included in their tax loss for the tax year.
-Unused specified activity net losses subtracted before loss balance (1B) In subsection (1)﻿(a), the unused specified activity net loss is subtracted from net income before the loss balance.
+Unused specified activity net losses subtracted before loss balance (1B)
 Order for unused specified activity net losses
-(1C) In subsection (1)﻿(a), the unused specified activity net loss is subtracted in the order in which it arose.
-The order in which it arose is to be determined by applying section IA 9(4) to the unused specified activity net loss as if it were a tax loss component referred to in that section.
+(1C)
 Relationship with other provisions in this subpart
 (2) Sections IA 5 and IA 8 to IA 10 override this section.